Donald Trump 2016 presidential campaign: Political positions

 Trump has stated that he is a "conservative Republican".
-Commentators Norman Ornstein and William Kristol labeled his collective political positions as "Trumpism".
+Commentators Norman Ornstein and Bill Kristol labeled his collective political positions as "Trumpism".
 The Wall Street Journal used the term in drawing parallels with populist movements in China and the Philippines.
 From an external political perspective, German Vice Chancellor Sigmar Gabriel termed Trump a right-wing populist similar to Marine Le Pen, Geert Wilders or Silvio Berlusconi.
 The New York Times Magazine analogized Trump's positions with that of past populist figures George Wallace and George McGovern in terms of the us-versus-them approaches.